Tax Tips for U.S. Americans Abroad

 If it is all true for you, the next step is to just file as Married Filing Separately as an American abroad or Head of Household (if you have qualifying dependents and keep up more than half of the costs of your home).
 Additionally – due to the expat benefit of the Foreign Earned Income Exclusion, and the deductions/exemptions, you will most likely owe no taxes and therefore don’t require the extra benefits of Married Filing Jointly.

 Just keep in mind, that since you and your non-U.S. partner are married – you are not allowed to file as Single!
-It has to be either Married Filing Jointly or Head of Household.
+If you decide not to sign them up with the IRS, then your filing status has to be either Married Filing Separately or Head of Household.

 The MyExpatTaxes software is designed specifically for US expats and can determine the correct filing status and benefits to help your spouse file his taxes in as little as 30 minutes (and stress-free!) for an affordable fixed rate.